 - Lights lent some of her songs to (and even appeared in) an Old Navy TV ad campaign in early 2008.
 Inverted since these commercials actually introduced her to many of her fans.

-- Blackglama Mink's "What Becomes a Legend Most?" campaign was probably the most extreme version of this trope, mainly because the entire premise of it was celebrity endorsements, right down to the slogan.
+- Blackglama Mink's "What Becomes a Legend Most?" campaign was an extreme example, because the entire premise of it was celebrity endorsements, right down to the slogan.

 - Minnesota Vikings QB Brett Favre, who endorses Wrangler blue jeans.